v-dav/v-dav/README.md

 <img src="https://github.com/v-dav/v-dav/blob/main/Sans%20titre%20(1).png" min-width="400px" max-width="400px" width="400px" align="right" alt="Computr">

-- 🌱 I'm an Anesthesiologist currently expanding my horizons at Holberton School France 🇫🇷 by studying in the field of Software Engeneering and Computer Science.
+- 🌱 I'm an Anesthesiologist currently expanding my horizons at Holberton School France 🇫🇷 by studying in the field of Software Engineering and Computer Science.

 - 🔭 I believe in the power of technology to revolutionize healthcare and improve patients' lives, and I'm excited to fuse my medical background with cutting-edge software engineering skills.

 - :bulb: As a lifelong learner and problem solver, I'm eager to collaborate with like-minded individuals who are driven by curiosity and innovation.

-- 🚀Let's connect and make a difference together!
-Feel free to check out my projects, share feedback, or reach out for potential collaborations.
+- 🚀Let's connect and make a difference together one line of code at a time.!
+Feel free to check out my projects, share feedback, or reach out for potential collaborations. 💻💉🌍

-- Let's build a healthier and more connected world, one line of code at a time. 💻💉🌍

 -  :book:I love to read and play guitar. :guitar:

 - ⚡ Fun fact!
 I've biked 🚴‍♂️ through the frosty wilderness of Norway, pitching a tent and snoozing beneath a majestic glacier – all in the name of adventure and camaraderie! ❄️🏔️

-### Projects Protfolio
+### Projects Portfolio
  - **C**
 	 - [**Monty:** A simplified version of an interpreter for Monty ByteCodes files in C(May 2023)](https://github.com/v-dav/holbertonschool-monty)
 	 - [**Simple Shell:** A simplified version of a UNIX command line interpreter in C (April 2023)](https://github.com/v-dav/holbertonschool-simple_shell)